-1. Enable the subscription manager by issuing the following commands on the upgraded nodes: subscription-manager config --rhsm.manage repos=1 yum clean all
+- 1. Enable the subscription manager by issuing the following commands on the upgraded nodes: subscription-manager config --rhsm.manage repos=1 yum clean all - 2.
+Manually enable any RHN plugin in the file /etc/yum/pluginconf.d/rhnplugin.conf and enable any repos in /etc/yum.repos.d that were disabled before starting the upgrade.

 This completes the upgrade task of the ESS system.
-For information on action items to be done after installation, see "Post-installation or post-upgrade checklist" on page 6.
+For information on action items to be done after installation, see "Post-installation or post-upgrade checklist" on page 7.